enisdenjo/express-graphql/README.md

 ### Spec compliance

-[`graphql-http`](https://github.com/enisdenjo/graphql-http) is **fully** compliant with the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http).
+[`graphql-http`](https://github.com/enisdenjo/graphql-http) being a reference implementation is fully compliant with the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http).

-Additionally, `graphql-http` will maintain a list of GraphQL servers in the ecosystem and keep their compliance results so you can check easily.
+Additionally, `graphql-http` will maintain a list of GraphQL servers in the ecosystem and keep their compliance results so you can check easily - [see the current ones here](https://github.com/enisdenjo/graphql-http/tree/master/implementations).

 ### Integrated client